E-12 Education: Strong Schools, Successful Students

 Taking Care of our Neighbors

 Jamie prioritizes the safety the dignity of our seniors and those who aren’t always able to advocate for themselves.
 As the sibling of someone with physical disabilities, Jamie knows first hand how important it is to make sure our family members are safe and respected.
+She also serves on the Behavioral Health Policy Committee and is a strong advocate for improving access to mental health and addiction resources.

 - Stronger regulation, reporting and licensing of nursing homes and memory care facilities to keep seniors safe.